 We can help you decide if a Non-Molestation Order is needed to make you feel safe in your day-to-day life.

 If you do not feel safe in your own home, this Order can regulate who is allowed to live in or have access to the family home.
 It can prevent your partner, ex-partner or relative from entering the home, certain rooms of the home or a surrounding area of the property.
 In some cases, you can apply for this Order even if you do not own or rent the property you live in.
-The Courts will look at your housing needs and the housing needs of any dependants you have, behaviour of the parties involved and whether you have anywhere alternative to stay.
+The Courts will look at your housing needs and the housing needs of any dependents you have, the behaviour of the parties involved and whether you have anywhere alternative to stay.

 This Order is made for a specific period of time such as six months.
 This gives you time to arrange for alternate accommodation or move the house into your sole name if appropriate.
 A power of arrest can be attached to this Order, making it a criminal offence to breach it.